zawislakm/SWIFT-Task/README.md

 #### POST: `/v1/swift-codes`

 Add new SWIFT code entries to the database for a specific country.
-Example body:
-`
-`

 #### DELETE: `/v1/swift-codes/{swift-code}`

 Delete SWIFT code data if the provided SWIFT code matches one in the database.

-Each endpoint either returns the requested data, a message indicating the operation was successful, or an error message.
+Each endpoint returns either the requested data or a message indicating whether the operation was successful, along with error details if applicable.

-Example error for `POST: /v1/swift-codes` with a body like this:
+Example error response for `/v1/swift-codes` with the following request body:

 ```json
 {